-As you mentally, emotionally, and financially prepare yourself to enter the seething cauldron of the 2022 housing market, you know that you’ll need more than just a real estate agent to guide you to success.
+As you mentally, emotionally, and financially prepare yourself to enter the 2023 housing market, you know that you’ll need more than just a real estate agent to guide you to success.

 You’ll need a darn good one.